tasmanskiykot/Clash-of-Clans-Fan-Widget-Provice-Police/README.md

 Widget customization function

 When creating a widget, the application may ask you for permission to access media files in the mobile storage.
 This is so that the app can take an image of your desktop and set it as the widget preview background.
 This will help you fine-tune the widget's background color and transparency.
 But it is not necessary, you can use the application even without this permission.

+Share the link

+My app gives you the option to share the app link with your friends and colleagues.
+When you select the "Share App" option from the menu, you can choose the app through which you want to send this link.
+Please note that this allows referral information to be shared with other apps, but we do not store any personal data during this process.

+Sending a message to the mail

+My app also allows you to easily send email messages through your preferred email client.
+When you select the Send Message option from the menu, you can select an email address and write your message.
+I guarantee that your data remains confidential and is not used for any purpose other than transmission to your mail client.

+App rating

+I am always happy to receive feedback from my users!
+If you like my app and want to support my work, please leave your rating and feedback on the app page in the app store.
+Your opinion is important to me and will help me improve my app for you and other users.

 Security